Structure of $k$-Matching-Planar Graphs: Introduction

-\begin{thm} Let $G$ be a topological $k$-matching-planar graph such that no $t$ edges incident to a common vertex pairwise cross.
+\begin{thm} Let $G$ be a topological $k$-matching-planar graph with no $t$ pairwise crossing edges incident to a common vertex.
 Then the queue number of $G$ is at most some function~$f(k, t)$. \end{thm}

-\header{Nonrepetitive Colourings} Nonrepetitive colourings were introduced by \citet{AGHR02}, and have since been widely studied (see the survey \citep{Wood21}). \citet{DEJWW20} proved that planar graphs have bounded nonrepetitive chromatic number, resolving a long-standing conjecture of \citet{AGHR02}.
+\header{Nonrepetitive Colourings} Nonrepetitive colourings were introduced by \citet{AGHR02}, and have since been widely studied (see the survey \citep{Wood21})\footnote{The \defn{nonrepetitive chromatic number} of a graph $G$ is the minimum number of colours in a vertex-colouring $\eta$ of $G$ such that there is no path $(v_1,v_2,\dots,v_{2t})$ in $G$ with $\eta(v_i)=\eta(v_{t+i})$ for each $i\in\{1,\dots,t\}$.}. \citet{DEJWW20} proved that planar graphs have bounded nonrepetitive chromatic number, resolving a long-standing conjecture of \citet{AGHR02}.
 The proof uses their result that the nonrepetitive chromatic number of every graph $G$ is at most $4^{\rtw(G) + 1}$ (see \citep[Theorem $7$ and Corollary $9$]{DEJWW20}).
 Thus \cref{introRTW} implies the following:

-\begin{thm} Let $G$ be a topological $k$-matching-planar graph such that no $t$ edges incident to a common vertex pairwise cross.
+\begin{thm} Let $G$ be a topological $k$-matching-planar graph with no $t$ pairwise crossing edges incident to a common vertex.
 Then the nonrepetitive chromatic number of $G$ is at most some function $f(k, t)$. \end{thm}

-\header{Centred Colourings} \citet{NesOdM-GradI} introduced the concept of centred colourings, which are important within graph sparsity theory since they characterise graph classes with bounded expansion \citep{NesOdM-GradI}.
-The key parameter is the $p$-centred chromatic number of a graph.
+\header{Centred Colourings} \citet{NesOdM-GradI} introduced the concept of centred colourings\footnote{The \defn{$p$-centred chromatic number} of a graph $G$ is the minimum number of colours in a vertex-colouring $\eta$ of $G$ such that for every connected subgraph $X$ of $G$, $|\{\eta(v) : v \in V(X)\}| > p$ or there exists some $v \in V(X)$ such that $\eta(v) \neq \eta(w)$ for every $w \in V(X) \setminus \{v\}$.}, which are important within graph sparsity theory since they characterise graph classes with bounded expansion \citep{NesOdM-GradI}.
 The best known bound on the $p$-centred chromatic number of planar graphs is $\mathcal{O}(p^{3}\log p)$ due to~\citet{DFMS21}.
 Combining the results of \citet{DFMS21} and \citet[Lemma~15]{PS21}, \citet{DMW23} observed that the $p$-centred chromatic number of every graph $G$ is $\mathcal{O}(p^{\rtw(G) + 1})$.
 Thus \cref{introRTW} implies the following:

-\begin{thm} Let $G$ be a topological $k$-matching-planar graph such that no $t$ edges incident to a common vertex pairwise cross.
+\begin{thm} Let $G$ be a topological $k$-matching-planar graph with no $t$ pairwise crossing edges incident to a common vertex.
 Then for each positive integer $p$, the $p$-centred chromatic number of $G$ is $\mathcal{O}(p^{f(k, t)})$ for some function $f$. \end{thm}